 What precautions should I take when making essential visits to elderly people in their home during the coronavirus lockdown?

 Should I take my elderly relative to existing medical appointments during the coronavirus outbreak?

 If I live with a vulnerable elderly person, what should I consider during this period of lockdown?

-It is important that people in the household follow government advice and only leave the house if it is essential to do so, and make sure that hygiene and infection control guidelines are followed when they come back into the house.
+It is important that people in the household follow government advice and make sure that hygiene and infection control guidelines are followed when they come back into the house.
 This includes washing hands, cleaning any surfaces they have come in contact with (phone, door handles etc.).

 In addition to this it is also advised to speak with your elderly relatives and other household members early, and make a plan together about what to do if anyone in the house develops coronavirus symptoms.
 For example, how to isolate and protect your elderly relative from this, including in the plan items like how to effectively clean the bathroom after each use particularly if you must share.

 Should I take my elderly relatives outside so they can get some exercise during the coronavirus lockdown?